 The newly-endowed Younes & Soraya Nazarian Center for Israel Studies, at University of California Los Angeles, teaches students about the history, culture and society of Israel.
 In Los Angeles, the Nazarian Pavilion, in the historic Doheny Library at the University of Southern California, Beit Midrash at the Milken Community High School; and in Israel, the Younes & Soraya Nazarian Library at Sapir College and the University of Haifa, the Haifa University Memorial Scholarship program, project with the Technion and the army, projects in Technoda, Tel Hai Academic College and Jerusalem College of Engineering are all examples of support towards education.

-Previously, Younes served as Chairman of the Habib Levy Cultural & Educational Foundation, and board member of the Jewish Federabtion and Jewish Television Network.
+Previously, Younes served as Chairman of the Habib Levy Cultural & Educational Foundation, and board member of the Jewish Federation and Jewish Television Network.
 Additionally, he is the leader in the affairs of Sinai Temple and supports numerous charitable organizations in the community.

-Younes was selected among the 12 recipients in 2009 to receive Israel's highest honor of the Torch Lighting Ceremony on Mount Hertzl, bestowed upon people who have made a meaningful contribution to Israeli society.
+Younes was selected among the 12 recipients in 2009 to receive Israel's highest honor of the Torch Lighting Ceremony on Mount Herzl, bestowed upon people who have made a meaningful contribution to Israeli society.
 He is also the recipient of the 2011 Ellis Island Medal of Honor for outstanding citizenship, individual achievement, and encouragement of cultural unity.